pokepark/PokemonRaidBot/README.md

 | Supergroup | -1001122334455 | Negative number padded to 13 characters (prepend -100) |

 #### Finding public IDs
 Counterintuitively getting the ID of a public user, group, channel or supergroup is more difficult since most ways will replace the @name where a numeric ID would be visible.
-These methods will also work for private versions but will cause spam to the group.
+These methods will also work for private versions but will cause spam to the chat.
 The easiest way is via @RawDataBot:

 **Group or Supergroup:**